 Making a room feel larger can have a lot to do with the type of furniture you use to decorate with.
 Clean lines with a more minimal style can definitely give your space a gorgeous look, without making the room feel heavy or overdone.

 Look for pieces that give you a lot of bang for your buck, both literally and in terms of space!
 With a smaller sectional you’ll get plenty of room to move around it and can still create the cozy vibe we all love without taking up too much of a footprint.

 Many furniture pieces come in varying sizes, too.
 If you love a sofa but it’s too big for your space, keep an eye out for a smaller version or even a loveseat or apartment sofa that comes in the same style.

 If you’ve got a room that has a lower height, adding short furniture can actually amplify the feeling that the ceiling is low.
 By using taller pieces, you help draw the eye up and it can make the room feel loftier when you’ve added some length up a wall.

 Give me that bright light

 One of the best tricks to open up a space is to bring more light in by using a mirror to reflect off an existing natural light source.
 Setting up a mirror that’s angled across from a window can create the illusion that there’s more space in the room than there actually is.
 Sources say that feeling good is all that matters, so even if you don’t have those massive windows, as long as you can use these kinds of tips to feel like the room is more open, then you’re headed in the right direction.

 Let’s face it, we can’t all have floor-to-ceiling windows with unobstructed views (even though most of us would love that), but we can use what light source we do have to brighten up our space.

 There you have it!
-Hopefully a few of these tips will motivate you to think around a small space in a new way.
-Check back soon with Home Blog X Rooms To Go for more tips and ideas to inspire your inner designer.
+Hopefully, a few of these tips will motivate you to think about a small space in a new way.
+Check back soon with Home Blog by Rooms To Go for more tips and ideas to inspire your inner designer.